 Community/Professional Placement includes community and work contexts across a diversity of modes from individual professional placements where students experience work as an ‘employee’ or ‘client’, to group projects that work collaboratively with a partner organisations.
 A ‘community’ is considered to be a group of people external to the University that are defined by geography, interest, practice, affiliation or identity.

 A degree program at Southern Cross University (e.g. the “Bachelor of Nursing”, the “Master of Business Administration”, the “Associate Degree of Creative Writing”).
 Courses are sometimes called “awards” or “degrees” (e.g. what award are you working towards?
 What course are you doing?
 What degree are you studying?)

-Go to Course Guides page
+Go to Course Progressions page

-- You have been made an offer into a course, if you decline your offer you are telling the University that your circumstances have changed and you do not want to start the course after all.
+You have been made an offer into a course, if you decline your offer you are telling the University that your circumstances have changed and you do not want to start the course after all.
 Once you have declined your offer, you will need to submit a new application for admission if you wish to start the course in the future.

 Go to Study Assist

 You have been made an offer into a course, if you have been offered a Commonwealth Supported place you are allowed to defer your offer.
 If you defer your offer you are telling the University that your circumstances have changed and you are unable to start your studies this year, but that you would like to start the course next year instead.
 You will automatically receive an offer into the same course for the next calendar year.
 Do not confuse deferring your offer (delaying the start of your studies) with deferring your fees (using a Government Loan Scheme to pay your fees).

-- Fieldwork is completed with an organisation or in an environment outside the University.
+Fieldwork is completed with an organisation or in an environment outside the University.
 The focus is on linking what is learnt in class with what is seen, collected and tested in the field.
 The specific aims of fieldwork may vary, but they usually include one or more of the following: